 The database is compiled from modern collections and catalogues with the aim of making these specialist data available as an accessible and public tool for further studies and network analyses of athletes and their role in connecting the Mediterranean.
-At this moment (May 2018) we have entered a selection of the data.
-You should find here all the Isthmionikai - which we have based on the catalogue made by Andrew Farrington, Isthmionikai : a catalogue of Isthmian victors.
-Hildesheim, 2012.
-We are currently adding other data, with a focus on Roman Olympionikai, and Pythionikai.
+At this moment (summer 2021) we have entered a little over 2700 individuals with a little over 6000 events (either victories or attestations of someone competing in/attending a festival).
+The database i.a. includes the following individuals:

 We aim to make this website available as an evolving open-access tool.
 Approved users will be able to edit or add records.
 Individual users will soon be able to leave comments.
-We have made agreements for collaboration and data-sharing with international colleagues.
-We welcome further offers of collaboration.
+We have made agreements for collaboration and data-sharing with a number of international colleagues and we welcome further offers of collaboration.
 Please contact us via the address below.

 Connected Contests is provided through a grant from the Digital Humanities of the University of Groningen (see About)

 Added Strasser Mémoire de champions